hexoh/cordova-plugin-xinge/README.md

 ---
-title: XGPush
+标题: XGPush
-description: Tencent xinge message push.
+描述: Tencent xinge message push.
 ---
 <!---
 # license: Licensed to the Apache Software Foundation (ASF) under one